Ron Bouchard: NASCAR career

-In 1986 he changed to the No. 98 Valvoline Pontiac for owner Mike Curb (Curb-Agajanian Motorsports).
+In 1986, Bouchard changed to the No. 98 Valvoline Pontiac for owner Mike Curb (Curb Agajanian Performance Group).
 The team generally finished in the top-twenty when they completed a race, but they had nine DNFs (did not finish) in their seventeen events.

 In 1987, Bouchard raced in the No. 1 Bull's Eye Barbecue Sauce Chevrolet for owner Hoss Ellington in five events.
 Their two finishes were eighth and twelfth.

 Awards

 In 1998, Bouchard was inducted into the New England Auto Racers Hall of Fame in its inaugural class.

 In 2016, New England Auto Racers Hall of Fame began awarding the Ron Bouchard Award for lifetime service to motorsport in the area.

 After racing

 After racing in Winston Cup, Bouchard returned home to Fitchburg, Massachusetts, opening Ron Bouchard's Auto Stores, which currently represents Honda, Acura, Stellantis, Kia, and Nissan.

 Bouchard married Paula Flemke, daughter of New England Modified racer "Steady" Ed Flemke Sr. and sister to Ed Flemke Jr., in June 1983.
 The couple had five children—Eugene, Robert, Michelle, Tracey, and Chad.
 Chad once played golf on the PGA Tour Latinoamerica and Korn Ferry Tour after coming from the University of Tampa before settling into the dealership, currently serving as General Manager for Ron Bouchard Auto Stores.

 In September 2015, Bouchard opened a museum at his Stellantis dealership celebrating his motorsport history, three months before his death to cancer on December 10, 2015.